- Sprints are the heartbeat of the Scrum framework, where ideas are turned into value :

 - All members of the Scrum Team share in the accountability for creating value every Sprint.

-- Sprints contain and consist of five parts, the other mandatory events :
+- Sprints contain and consist of five parts, work and 4 mandatory Events :

 - Scrum does not acknowledge: